Skip to content

 Nutritional Profile of Sapota

-Sapota is an excellent source of natural carbohydrates, dietary fiber, vitamins, minerals, and antioxidants.
+Naturally rich in elements, sapota provides an excellent source of natural carbohydrates, dietary fiber, vitamins, minerals, and antioxidants.

-Nutrients in Sapota (Per 100g Serving)
+Nutrients (Per 100g Serving)

 Nutrient Amount Health Benefits